bahmutov/next-update/README.md

     * see available new versions `next-update --available`
     * check latest version of each module using `next-update --latest`
     * install new versions of the desired modules using standard `npm i dependency@version`
+* You can use custom test command, for example `next-update -t "grunt test"`
+    * `npm test` is used by default.

 ### 3<sup>rd</sup> party libraries